Skip to content

 2. Download and write to an SD card

-My image file is a bit-by-bit copy of the first 28.7GB of a 32GB FAT32 formatted SD card that contained a 28.6GB FAT32 formatted partition (with a 1KB cluster size) and a set of files representing containing the Mac Driver and Volumes for the 2 hard drives the SCSI2SD will be emulating for your Macintosh.
+My image file is a bit-by-bit copy of the first 28.7GB of a 32GB FAT32 formatted SD card that contained a 28.6GB FAT32 formatted partition (with a 1KB cluster size) and a set of files containing the Mac Driver and Volumes for the 2 hard drives the SCSI2SD will be emulating for your Macintosh.
 The file D1HFS_01.dsk represents the first volume of the first drive and contains a minimal installation of System 7.5.5 and some other tools to help you get started.
-See step 3 below for additional information on how you can update to the full version of System 7.5.5, or install a different System.
+See step 3 below for additional information on how you can update to the full version of System 7.5.5, or install a different System or OS version.
+I used AOMEI Partition Assistant to create the partition and format the partition with 1KB clusters.

 I created a partition of 28.6GB on the SD card to compensate for the varying “storage” capacity of 32GB SD cards.
-Like hard drives, SD card manufacturers use multiples of often use 1000 not 1024 when calculating size, which should mean that SD cards will have a storage capacity of at least 29.8GB.
+Like hard drives, SD card manufacturers often use multiples of 1000 not 1024 when calculating size, which should mean that SD cards will have a storage capacity of at least 29.8GB.
 Instead, I’ve found the storage capacity on some SD cards to be even lower, with one card I have only having a capacity of 28.9GB.
-The space on your SD card greater than 28.6GB will appears as unallocated space (see image below)
+The space on your SD card greater than 28.7GB will appears as unallocated space (see image below

 2 SD cards, both 32GB